Minnesota 16 Hour 2020 MPC Complete CE Package

-This course is designed for all licensed plumbers in Minnesota.
+This package is designed for all licensed plumbers in Minnesota.
 It provides all 16 hours of continuing education (CE) needed to renew a license.
-It contains 12 hours of Code training and 4 hours of Industry Related training.
+It contains 12 hours of Code training and 4 hours of Industry Related (Non-Code) training.

 Show Course ID: 1